Pudsey

-Pudsey is a market town in the City of Leeds Borough in West Yorkshire, England.
+Pudsey is a market town in the City of Leeds in West Yorkshire, England.
 It is located midway between Bradford city centre and Leeds city centre.
-Historically in the West Riding of Yorkshire, it has a population of 22,408.
+Historically in the West Riding of Yorkshire, it has a population of 25,393.

 History

 The place-name Pudsey is first recorded in 1086 in the Domesday Book as Podechesai(e).
 Its etymology is rather uncertain: it seems most likely to derive from a putative personal name *Pudoc and the word ēg meaning 'island' but here presumably referring metaphorically to an 'island' of good ground in moorland.
 Thus the name would mean 'Pudoc's island'.
 Other possibilities have been suggested, however.
 In the early sixth century the district was in the Kingdom of Elmet, which seems to have retained its Celtic character for perhaps as many as two centuries after other neighbouring kingdoms had adopted the cultural identity of the Angles.

 Around 1775, a cache of a 100 silver Roman coins, many predating the time of Julius Caesar, was found by Benjamin Scholfield of Pudsey on Pudsey Common, to the north of the town, at a place traditionally known as "King Alfred's Camp".

 The town was famous in the 18th and 19th centuries for wool manufacture, and, from the 19th century, for cricket.
 Yorkshire and England cricketers Sir Len Hutton, Herbert Sutcliffe, Ray Illingworth and Matthew Hoggard all learned to play in Pudsey.
 A 19th century Yorkshire cricketer, John Tunnicliffe, was born in Lowtown.

 During the Industrial Revolution, Pudsey was one of the most polluted areas of the UK due to its position in a slight valley between the two industrial cities of Leeds and Bradford.
 As a result, whichever way the wind blew Pudsey became covered in thick soot.
 The temperature inversion created by the valley led to the soot becoming trapped leading to dense smogs.
-This is believed to have led to jokes that pigeons in Pudsey Park flew backwards in order to keep the soot out of their eyes.

 Governance

 Formerly within the wapentake of Morley and Calverley Parish, Pudsey Urban District was formed in 1894; it gained municipal borough status c.
 1901.
 For many years, despite being joined to the Leeds conurbation, it avoided being made part of the County Borough of Leeds.
 In 1937 the Farsley and Calverley urban districts were added to Pudsey.
 In 1974, under the Local Government Act 1972, it became part of the metropolitan borough of the City of Leeds.
 It sits in the Leeds City Council ward of Pudsey.

-Pudsey forms part of the Pudsey parliamentary constituency, along with Farsley, Calverley, Horsforth and Guiseley.
-The Member of Parliament (MP) is Stuart Andrew.
+Pudsey was part of the old Pudsey parliamentary constituency, along with Farsley, Calverley, Horsforth and Guiseley.
+The last Member of Parliament (MP) for the constituency Stuart Andrew.

+Pudsey’s current constituency (as of 2024) is now Leeds West and Pudsey and the MP is Rachel Reeves.